Chapter 3318:1-5 Exceptional Increases in Enrollment

 (6) Construction cost.

-(C) Variance requests shall be prepared by the architect of record or criteria architect and submitted to the Ohio school facilities commission prior to the incorporation of the variance into the project design.
+(C) Variance requests shall be prepared by the architect of record or criteria architect and submitted to the commission prior to the incorporation of the variance into the project design.
 A variance cannot be incorporated into the project design until approved by the commission.

 (D) Procedural protocol for submission of variance requests shall be as established by the commission staff.